-Bethel University is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools (30 North LaSalle Street, Suite 2400, Chicago, IL 60602-2504; phone: 312.263.0456).
+Bethel University is accredited by The Higher Learning Commission and a member of the North Central Association (www.hlcommission.org; phone: 312.263.0456).
 Bethel is also accredited by the Teacher Education Accreditation Council.
 Graduate education programs leading to license in coordinator of work-based learning, K-12, secondary (5-12), special education E/BD and/or LD, are approved by the Minnesota Board of Teaching.
-Doctoral programs in educational administration, including principal or superintendent license, are also approved by the Minnesota Board of School Administrators.
+Doctoral programs in educational administration, including director of special education, principal, or superintendent license, are approved by the Minnesota Board of School Administrators.
 Bethel is also accredited by the Commission on Collegiate Nursing Education (at the undergraduate and master's levels) (One Dupont Circle Northwest, Suite 530, Washington, D.C.
-20036-1120; phone: 202.463.6930).
+20036-1120; phone: 202.877.6791).
 The nursing program is approved by the Minnesota Board of Nursing.